germaniumhq/mopyx/README.rst

 In order to optimize the number of UI updates, only the relevant ``@render`` functions will be called, not always the topmost one.

+You can also create properties on the model using the ``@computed`` decorator.
+This works similarly with a regular python ``@property`` but it will be invoked only when one of the other properties it depends on (including from other mopyx models) change.

 If there is a component that's too difficult to have its own ``@render`` for updates, you can also call the updates for that specific component using ``render_call()`` that will just wrap the given callable into a